kitzberger/songs/Blame Us.md

-	I'm sitting here coz i got nowhere else to be feel free to join me if you please
-	Then we'd be two just sitting in the shade don't blame me for nodding off under these trees
+	I'm sitting here coz i got nowhere else to be feel free to join me if you please we would be the two sitting in the shade don't blame me for nodding off under these trees

 ### Pre Chorus